bokchan/iac-task/webapp/README.md

 # FastAPI Web Application

-A lightweight FastAPI web application designed for cloud deployment with comprehensive health monitoring and version tracking capabilities.
+The core FastAPI web service for the IaC Task project.
+This lightweight application provides REST API endpoints with health monitoring, version tracking, and cloud-ready configuration.

+> **Note**: This README focuses on the FastAPI application.
+For infrastructure deployment and project overview, see the [project root README](../README.md) and [infrastructure documentation](../infra/README.md).

 ## 🚀 Features